chinamike65/hugo-tuolesi/content/book1/book1en.md

 6. The Three Main Paths

-7. Poetry of the Bodhi Path
+7. A Hymn of Experience (Lam rim nyam gur)

 8. The Verses of Prayer to the Eight Noble Auspicious Ones